TL;DR

 Before: “Managed a team of 6 engineers shipping the payments platform.”

-After: “Scaled payments platform team from 4 → 8 engineers across 2 quarters; shipped Stripe-replacement migration on Q3 OKR (zero downtime, $1.2M annualized fee savings).”
+After: “Scaled payments-platform team from 4 to 8 engineers across 2 quarters; shipped a Stripe-replacement migration on the Q3 OKR (zero downtime, $1.2M annualized fee savings).”

-The fix: include the people leverage (4→8), the outcome leverage ($1.2M), and the constraint you held (zero downtime).
+The fix: include the people leverage (4 to 8), the outcome leverage ($1.2M), and the constraint you held (zero downtime).

-- AI inflates the result: “use the actual numbers I gave, do not estimate.
+- AI inflated the result: “Use the actual numbers I gave.
+Do not estimate.
 If I gave a range, use the conservative end.”

-- Bullet still sounds duty-led: “you led with ‘responsible for’ or ‘in charge of’ — strip those.
-Lead with what you DID, not what you OWNED.”
+- Bullet still sounds duty-led: “You led with ‘responsible for’ or ‘in charge of’ — strip those.
+Lead with what I DID, not what I OWNED.”

-- All three candidates feel similar: “make candidate 2 highlight a different outcome dimension (speed vs cost vs quality), and candidate 3 use a different action verb category (build vs lead vs measure).”
+- All three candidates feel similar: “Make candidate 2 highlight a different outcome dimension (speed vs cost vs quality), and candidate 3 use a different verb category (build vs lead vs measure).”

 Common mistakes

-- Letting AI invent metrics — the fastest way to get caught in an interview.
+- Letting AI invent metrics — the fastest way to get caught when an interviewer asks “how did you measure that 40%?”

-- Same template for every bullet — your resume turns into “Led X, achieved Y%” repeating 8 times.
+- Same template for every bullet — your resume turns into “Led X, achieved Y%” eight times, which reads as machine-generated to the 62% of managers who reject unpersonalized AI resumes.

-- Stuffing 5+ keywords per bullet — ATS scores don’t beat human readability.
+- Stuffing 5+ keywords per bullet — a higher ATS score doesn’t beat human readability, and recruiters skim.

-- Rewriting ALL bullets — keep 2-3 unchanged so the resume doesn’t read as one voice.
-Variety signals authenticity.
+- Rewriting ALL bullets — keep 2-3 per role unchanged so the resume doesn’t read in one voice.
+Variety signals a real person wrote it.

 - Mismatched verb-to-level — “led the rewrite” reads weak for a director; “managed the engineer” reads inflated for an IC.